 The audit committee of our board is responsible for providing independent, objective oversight and review of our accounting functions, internal controls and financial reporting process.
 Currently, the audit committee is comprised of Messrs.
-Scott, Ruckdaeschel, and our recent board appointee, Edward Kay, effective April 2016.
+Kay, Scott, and Ruckdaeschel.
 The audit committee operates pursuant to a written charter adopted by the board of directors in December 2009 which may be found on our website www.vuzix.com under the "Investors-Corporate Governance" section.
 We believe that each of the members of the audit committee is independent as defined by applicable laws and regulations.

 Management has the primary responsibility for the financial statements and the reporting process, including our system of internal controls, and for the preparation of the consolidated financial statements in accordance with generally accepted accounting principles.
 Our independent accountants are responsible for performing an independent audit of those financial statements in accordance with generally accepted auditing standards and to issue a report thereon.
 The audit committee's responsibility is to monitor and oversee these processes on behalf of the board.
-Three of the four members of the audit committee are not professional accountants or auditors and their functions are not intended to duplicate or certify the activities of management and the independent auditors.
+Two of the three members of the audit committee are not professional accountants or auditors and their functions are not intended to duplicate or certify the activities of management and the independent auditors.
 Edward Kay, a professional accountant is chair of the audit committee.